nicholsonja/Bridges-2019/code_example/README.md

 * **genImage_06.py** : Computes an image using two curves, a circle and a rose curve.
 For each line segment, point A is on the circle and connects to point B on the rose.
   * <img src="image_06.png" alt="sample" width="250" />
 * **helper.py** : helper functions for saving data to a PNG file, and parametric equations for several curves
-  * In these examples the images are all colored the same.
-Altering the code in the saveImage() function can be used to change the colors.